syslog-ng/syslog-ng.github.io/doc/_admin-guide/080_Log/030_Filters/002_Comparing_macro_values.md

 filter f_pid {"${PID}" !=""};
 ```

-The following expression selects log messages that do not contain a PID.
+The following expression selects log messages that do not contain a `PID`.
 Also, it uses a template as the left argument of the operator and
 compares the values as strings: